deathtothecorporation/plunder-docs/overview/overview.md

 ## Cogs

 A "Cog" is a persistent process running on a ship.
-Cogs snapshot state and write inputs to an event log.
-They recover state after a restart by loading a recent snapshot and re-applying inputs.
 Cogs interact with the world by making system calls - which are included as part of their state (thus a cog's set of system calls also resume after a restart).
+[Much more on Cogs](/deeper/cogs.md).

 ## Persistence, PLAN